abdullah-erturk/Win10-Setup-Disk-/README.md

 > Please make sure to back up your data.

 ## 💡NOTE
-- Win10+ Setup Disk just creates the setup disk for installing Windows.
+- for Windows 11: Win10+ Setup Disk just creates the setup disk for installing Windows.
 In case your computer doesn't meet the minimum system requirements you will have to figure out bypassing it on your own
-- You cannot create a Win10+ Setup Disk on Windows 10 versions 1507, 1511 or 1607 Host OS.
+- for Windows 10: You cannot create a Win10+ Setup Disk on Windows 10 versions 1507, 1511 or 1607 Host OS.
 These older versions of Windows 10 do not support reading and creating multiple partitions on removable storage devices.

 ## 🛠 Contributors